JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 ```
 Mind the inverted commas and the squared brackets as well as the indentation.
 The format is very important in Python.

-Once this is all set you can copy paste the rest of the script in your terminal.
+Once this is all set, you can copy paste the rest of the script in your terminal.